Skip to main content

 $ git commit -m "Initial commit"

-In case you're using a desktop GUI like the Tower Git client, the process is very easy: you can simply drag your project's base folder into Tower and have it create the Git repository for you.
+In case you are using the Tower Git client, the process is very easy: drag your project's base folder into Tower and it will create the Git repository for you.
+You can then add all files to the Staging Area and make your first commit:

 $ git remote add origin <remote repository URL>